BGI-Qingdao/MetaTrass/README.md

 		python3 /path/to/MetaTrass/tool/fa_split_by_taxid.py -reffna /path/to/kraken2-db/library/library*.fna -outdir /path/to/single-genome-fa/
 		```

-     * If you already have the single-species, please ensure the filename format with taxid_genomic.fa, such as 1104_genomic.fa.
+     * If you already have the single species, please ensure the filename format with taxid_genomic.fa, such as 1104_genomic.fa.

 3. **The reference genome size** information table :warning:
-      * Get each of single species genome size as the configure file with two column, example table below:
+      * Get each single species genome size as the configure file with two columns, example table below:

 		|taxid	 | genome size(bp)|
 		| :----- | ----: |